Bio-Commons/Bio-Commons/bio/commons/draft-license.md

  4. Enforce open source / publish entire project
  5. Exclusive license to the commons [yes]
  6. Authentic parties / no pseudonyms [yes]

+*These items are still open to discussion*
+*All terms need to be defined*